Table of Contents

 - What makes our company different, better, or more inspiring than our competitors?

 After you brainstorm answers to these questions, review your answers and highlight the concepts that are central to your company.
+You might also pick a few company mission statement examples from businesses you admire and use those to help guide you.

 Task this pair with writing several drafts of a mission statement, so the final decision makers have choices to work with.